jd1378/vue-sticky-element/README.md

   }
 }

-// or you can install `v-scroll-threshold` as dependency and use the .vue import: import StickyElement from 'vue-sticky-element/vue';
+// or you can use the .vue import: import StickyElement from 'vue-sticky-element/vue';
 ```